redhat-openstack/website/source/uncategorized/configuring-neutron-with-ovs-and-gre-tunnels-using-quickstack.html.md

 *   The allocation pools, will provide a range of foating IPs

 The external/public bridge setup (br-ex) must be configured at the end of the deployment process.

-If not then run this command with your values (here I'm using above values):
+If not then run this command with your values:

     neutron net-create external --provider:network_type local --router:external true --shared
     neutron subnet-create external 10.16.16.0/22 --disable-dhcp --allocation-pool start=10.16.18.1,end=10.16.18.254 --gateway=10.16.19.254